-- Set to NOINDEX.: The page might still have value to your audience, but not to the search engines (consider pages like thank you pages, paid landing pages, etc.).
+- Set to NOINDEX.: The page might still have value to your audience, but not to the search engines (consider pages like thank you pages, paid to land pages, etc.).

-- Blocked via crawl through Robots.txt file: While an entire set of pages has value to your audience, but not to the search engines (consider pages like archives, press releases).
+- Blocked via crawl through Robots.txt file: While an entire set of pages has value to your audience, but not to the search engines (consider pages like archives and press releases).

 - 301 redirected: These are those pages that have no value to your audience or search engines, but still have existing traffic or links (Consider pages like old blog posts with links).